ecamo19/gsoc2022_web/docs/My experice with PEcAn.md

 __Main challenges faced__

 One of the challenges that I encounter was the the installation of [PEcAn](https://github.com/PecanProject/pecan).
 Currently, there are [four ways to install PEcAn](https://pecanproject.github.io/pecan-documentation/develop/pecan-manual-setup.html).
 Via _Docker, r-universe, local installation and virtual machine (VM)_.
-Of all these the only one that worked for me was the VM, which was easy to install but it lack certain capabilities like having sudo access to install new packages.
+Of all of these the only one that worked for me was the VM, which was easy to install but it lack certain capabilities like having sudo access to install new packages.

 Another major challenge that I faced was understanding how to configure the xml files for running [PEcAn's models](http://isda.ncsa.illinois.edu/~kooper/PEcAn/book/models/).
-Unfortunately, I couldn't figure out this quickly and it took me a lot of time to obtain the data outputs required for the development of the project.
+Unfortunately, I couldn't figure out this quickly and it took me a lot of time obtaining the data outputs required for the development of the project.

 __Feedback to the organization__